korydraughn/irods_client_http_api/README.md

 To develop your own plugin, make sure to conform to the plugin interface defined in [interface.h](./plugins/user_mapping/include/irods/http_api/plugins/user_mapping/interface.h).
 Further documentation on the interface functions are within the file.

+## Secure Communication (SSL/TLS)

+The HTTP API does not handle SSL/TLS termination itself.
+Deployments should plan to provide a reverse proxy to handle SSL/TLS termination _in front of_ the HTTP API for secure communication with the client.

+Popular proxy servers include nginx, Apache httpd, and HAProxy.